ThisumiWijesinghe/Pop_Pyramid_Clustering/README.md

 - Includes 3 clustering methods  :K-Means,DBSCAN and Spectral Clustering
 - PCA variance explained plot added to assess dimensionality reduction -Saves seperate CSVs for each clustering methods
+- Spectral Clustering automatically determines optimal number of clusters using the eigengap heuristic
+- Generates text files listing countries under each cluster for all 3 methods
 - All preprocessing,clustering and Visualization steps in one script

 ## Population Pyramid Summary
 A population pyramid shows the age and gender distribution of a population.
 Its shape reveals demographic trends, such as whether a country has a young, balanced, or aging population.
 This helps in planning for healthcare, education, and workforce needs, and is useful for comparing populations across countries or over time.